Guide summary

 Why it makes the list: Large 16-inch screen, decent Ryzen configurations, good keyboard/touchpad experience, and upgradeable memory on many configs.

-Who should buy it: Buy this if the best budget windows laptop label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best budget windows laptop label matches your real use case and the current offer still fits the budget you planned for.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if The 1080p screen can be dim, and the USB-C port may not support display output.